wildonion/hoopoe/README.md

     tx.send(res).await;
 });
 while let Some(data) = rx.recv().await{
-    // rest of the logics whenever we receive data
+    // do the rest of the logics in here
+    // whenever we receive data
     // ...
 }